Yo-yo de-spin

 As an example of yo-yo de-spin, on the Dawn spacecraft, roughly 3 kg of weights, and 12 m cables, reduced the initial spin rate of the 1420 kg spacecraft from 46 RPM to 3 RPM in the opposite direction.
 The relatively small weights have a large effect since they are far from the spin axis, and their effect increases as the square of the length of the cables.

 Yo-yo de-spin was invented, built, and tested at Caltech's Jet Propulsion Laboratory.

 Yo-yo hardware can contribute to the space debris problem on orbital missions, but this is not a problem when used on the upper stages of earth escape missions such as Dawn, as the cables and weights are also on an escape trajectory.

 Yo-weight

 Sometimes only a single weight and cable is used.
 Such an arrangement is colloquially named a "yo-weight."
 When the final stage is a solid rocket, the stage may continue to thrust slightly even after spacecraft release.
 This is from residual fuel and insulation in the motor casing outgassing, even without significant combustion.
-In a few cases, the spent stage has rammed the payload.
+In a few cases, the spent stage has rammed the payload, for example in the fourth launch attempt of Ohsumi, third stage of Lambda 4S rocket collided with the fourth stage.
 By using one weight without a matching counterpart, the stage eventually tumbles.
 The tumbling motion prevents residual thrust from accumulating in a single direction.
 Instead, the stage's exhaust averages out to a much lower value over a wide range of directions.

 In March 2009, a leftover yo-weight caused a scare when it came too close to the International Space Station.